Spatial Encoding#

 We have now have the incredible result that we used magnetic field gradients, the k-space framework, and appropriate acquisition and ordering of the MR signal to create an IMAGE!!

-Cartesian K-space (Frequency and Phase encoding, 2DFT Imaging)#
+Cartesian K-space (Frequency and Phase encoding, or FT Imaging)#

 By far the most common way to perform spatial encoding is using a Cartesian k-space trajectory, which the name refers to the fact that data is sampled on a regularly spaced grid in k-space.
-This is also known 2DFT imaging, since we reconstruct images with an inverse 2D Fourier Transform.
+This is also known FT imaging, since we reconstruct images with a 2D Fourier Transform.

 It consists of 2 types of encoding: